 If you’re reading this, you’re likely at that pivotal moment in your B2B journey where demand gen is becoming a bottleneck, or you’re just tired of inconsistent pipelines.
 You now have to weigh your two best options: bringing in an in-house SDR team or outsourcing your cold outreach to an agency.

-I have been on both sides of the equation, so I know it’s not a decision you take lightly.
+I’ve been on both sides of the equation, so I know it’s not a decision you take lightly.
 Scalability is the focus here.
 Not just how many meetings you can book, but how fast you can scale without burning your resources, your time, and your energy.

 So let’s discuss the real differences and help you discern what really scales better, a cold outreach agency or an in-house SDR team.
 First, let’s define the partners involved:

-What is an in-house SDR team?
+what’s an in-house SDR team?

 A cold outreach agency (for example, our Cold Outreach Agency under BrandGaytor Marketing Solutions Pvt.
 Ltd.) is an external service provider that specializes in cold prospecting and lead generation via cold email, LinkedIn, Twitter, and even SMS.
 We take care of everything from data scraping and company email setup to AI-generated personalized messaging and booking appointments directly into your calendar.